 So, when you consider that your feelings regarding objects are very fluid and not permanent, before you bring something in to your home and life, ask yourself if you really need it.
 Is your attachment to this object emotional or will it continue to serve you as expected?

 I’ve already talked about decluttering, so let’s talk about that emotional baggage that we all carry.
 Negative feelings like pain, anger, disappointment, and disgust (to name a few) weigh us down.
 Maybe you feel these feelings about events in your life, other people, or even yourself.

 I want you to think about a person or event that give you strong negative feelings.
 Now, ask yourself, “Does this serve me?”
 Is it helpful for you to carry this negativity?
 Is negativity something you really need to store and stock in your personal container?
 Probably not.

-If you’re interested in purchasing this book, please consider buying it through this link as it will earn me a small commission.
+If you purchase this book through this link, it will earn me a small commission.

-Let me know something you let go of in the comments below.
+How are you practicing Aparigraha?
+Let us know in the comments below.

 Thank you for reading this article.
 If you enjoy the information supplied, please consider supporting this website!